1929–30 Marquette Hilltoppers men's ice hockey season: Season

 After coming up short the previous year, Marquette did not shy away from a challenge and put together the toughest schedule the team had yet undertaken.
-The Hilltoppers began with a tour of northern Michigan and Minnesota, playing two junior colleges during that time (they were members of the NIHA so the games counted in league standings).
-The team got a hard fight in the second half of their road trip but managed to hand Virginia Junior College its first loss of the season, having been 5–0 coming into the game.
+The Hilltoppers began with a tour of northern Michigan and Minnesota, playing two city teams in Northern Minnesota.
+The team got a hard fight in the second half of their road trip but managed to hand Virginia its first loss of the season, having been 5–0 coming into the game.
 When the team returned home they took on Janesville A.C. and coach Iverson gave increased playing time to some of the newer player.
 Furlong and Moore responded with good performances, meaning that the team may be able to stay in the upper echelon of their division after the Two Macs graduated.
 In the drubbing of Janesville, despite not starting the match, MacKenzie and McFadyen each scored four goals.

-With the team having steeled back in Milwaukee, they welcomed in Minnesota for a tough series.
+With the team having settled back in Milwaukee, they welcomed in Minnesota for a tough series.
 The team pulled out a narrow win in the first game but the second was delayed for a day due to soft ice.
 After a cold night the teams finished off the series with Marquette laying into the Gophers with a 5–1 victory.
 The win not only had the Hilltoppers atop the league standings, but gave Minnesota their fourth consecutive loss and fifth overall, meaning it would be impossible for the Gophers to challenge for the Intercollegiate title this season.
 Marquette finished up their home schedule with a pair of wins while Moore and Furlong both continued to show improvement.